i-Abdullah/TensileLab-ASEN-1022/README.md

 ***

-## Files
+## Files/Folders

+**CollectedData:** Folder that contains the collected data converted to Excel file to be imported to MATLAB easily and converted to .mat file.

-**Measurement:** .mat file that has measured thickness, and width for each alloy to estimate the cross sectional area.
+** DataMeasurements:** MATLAB Script that will convert collected data into .mat file that has the force applied and elongation data collected.
+In addition, the .mat file has average measured thickness, and width for each alloy to estimate the cross sectional area.
 The measures were taken using Electronic Caliper Measuring Tool.

-**Data:** .mat file that has the force applied and elongation data collected. there are four different .mat files, 2 .mat files per group for each alloy.
+**Group_Brittle/Ductile.mat:** MATLAB files that has all of the data for both groups.
+Two files per type of alloy.

+**TensileLab.m:** The script to analyze the data.

 ***